 C) Not revoked; commits a crime → no shared savings

-Suppose a probation department is managing a probationer with a 90% chance of recidivating.
-On the current model, the expected return for revoking the probationer’s parole and sending him to prison is 0, but the expected return for glossing over his technical violations (if there are any) in hopes that he will reintegrate into society and not recidivate is 10% of the expected shared savings.
+Suppose a probation department is managing a person with a 90% chance of recidivating.
+On the current model, the expected return for revoking the person’s parole and sending him to prison is 0, but the expected return for glossing over his technical violations (if there are any) in hopes that he will reintegrate into society and not recidivate is 10% of the expected shared savings.

 Probation departments may have a perverse incentive not to revoke probation for some of the riskiest members of their population because if these people commit crimes it doesn’t cost the probation department, but if they don’t commit crimes the probation department will earn a reward.
 As noted, recidivism rates have declined across the state even as the SB 678 program kicked in, so we’re not especially worried about this prospect.
 But careful language on this issue would ensure that probation officers are perfectly aligned towards the end goals of reducing incarceration and crime.

-We propose amending the structure of SB 678 to withhold rewards for county probation departments if the general recidivism rate for their population is greater than the average recidivism rate for probationers in that county in the baseline years of 2017–2019.
-This model would encourage probation officers to use their best judgment about whether a probationer is truly likely to reoffend and determine whether to revoke the probationer over smaller technical violations accordingly.
+We propose amending the structure of SB 678 to withhold rewards for county probation departments if the general recidivism rate for their population is greater than the average recidivism rate for people on probation in that county in the baseline years of 2017–2019.
+This model would encourage probation officers to use their best judgment about whether a person is truly likely to reoffend and determine whether to revoke the person over smaller technical violations accordingly.
 The penalty could be estimated as a percentage of the cost of crime (with different penalties for crimes of different severities).

 California has a prison population of about 130,000, down from a peak of 173,000 inmates in 2006, or a 33% reduction. https://www.ppic.org/wp-content/uploads/r-118mlr.pdf